 Nuwar Mawlawi Diab

-Dr. Nuwar Mawlawi Diab is an associate professor of English and applied linguistics.
-She has taught English communication skills courses at LAU since 1995.
-Prior to joining LAU, Diab taught and coordinated communication skills and translation courses at the American University of Beirut.
+Dr. Nuwar Mawlawi Diab is an associate professor of English and Applied Linguistics.
+She has been teaching English at LAU since 1995.

-Dr. Diab’s research interests are in writing development, writing assessment, contrastive linguistics, and translation.
-She has given several workshops on writing and participated in a number of symposia and conferences on writing as well as on the literary works of Ameen Rihani, the father of Arab American literature.
-In addition to being a reviewer for the Journal of Language and Culture, Dr. Diab has several publications including two books translated from Arabic into English as well as book reviews.
+Dr. Mawlawi Diab’s research interests are in feedback and writing development, writing assessment, contrastive linguistics, and translation.
+She has given several workshops on writing and participated in a number of symposia and international conferences on writing feedback and assessment as well as on the literary works of Ameen Rihani, the father of Arab American literature.
+She is a reviewer for several journals, namely Assessing Writing, Innovation in Language Learning and Teaching, Language Awareness, Language Teaching Research, Review of Applied Linguistics, System, and Writing Pedagogy.
+Her publications include several articles in internationally refereed journals, and a book titled A Comparison of Peer- Versus Self-Feedback on L2 Writing, published by Scholar’s Press, Germany .

-Dr. Diab is a member of the American Association of Applied Linguists (AAAL), a member of the National Council of Teachers of English (NCTE), a member of the International Association for Translation and Intercultural Studies (IATIS), and a member of the Ameen F. Rihani Scholars’ Desk.
+Dr. Mawlawi Diab is a member of the American Association of Applied Linguists (AAAL) a member of the International Association for Translation and Intercultural Studies (IATIS), and a member of the Ameen F. Rihani Scholars’ Desk.

 - Mawlawi Diab, N. (2015).
 Promoting learner agency through teaching language learning strategies.
-Accepted for publication in the 49th IATEFL conference proceedings; Manchester, UK.
+Published in the 49th IATEFL conference proceedings, pp. 182-184; Manchester, UK.

 - Mawlawi Diab, N. (2015).
 Inter-religious Tolerance: Ameen Rihani’s Key to Religious Reform and Political Unity.
 Journal of Intercultural Inquiry,1(1), 43-59. http://sunderlandcultureresearch.blogspot.co.uk/2015/10/first-edition-of-journal-of.html